 Neuromodulating the Addicted Brain

-“Anatomical tracing studies have shown that these cranial nerve branches in the external ear project to brainstem nuclei that communicate with central brain structures involved in pain and withdrawal, such as the amygdala and spinal cord,” says Adrian Miranda of the Children’s Hospital of Wisconsin, Milwaukee.
+“Anatomical tracing studies have shown that these cranial nerve branches in the external ear project to brainstem nuclei that communicate with central brain structures involved in pain and withdrawal, such as the amygdala and spinal cord,” says Dr. Adrian Miranda of the Children’s Hospital of Wisconsin, Milwaukee.
 “By affecting neuronal firing in the amygdala, a structure known to be involved in the emotional response to pain, and the spinal cord, known to transmit pain impulses from the periphery, this type of neurostimulation is able to dampen symptoms of pain and acute withdrawal.”

 The Bridge device is not a treatment for addiction.
 The idea is that it could help people make it through the withdrawal period so they can receive long-term medication-assisted therapy and counseling.
 However, there has been some criticism regarding the lack of randomized, controlled clinical trials to evaluate the device’s efficacy in treating opioid withdrawal.